 If Prabowo is More Assertive, It’s Time for Indonesian Diplomats to Be More Proactive

 Can we expect a spectacular impact from the speech of the 8th President of Indonesia?
-Will there be an acceleration of the negotiation process regarding the UN80 initiative?
+Will there be an acceleration of the negotiation process regarding the conflict between Israel and Hamas?

-It seems overly ambitious to expect a speech at a UN forum whose competence is currently in crisis to have a spectacular short-term impact.
+It seems too ambitious if a speech at a UN forum whose competence is in a crisis situation is expected to have a spectacular short-term impact.

 The UN is a normative institution that is often symbolic.
-Attendance at the UN General Assembly is unlikely to bring concrete and tangible changes to the world, including countries of the Global South.
-The Debate Session at the UN General Assembly provides a space for exchanging ideas, but it is unlikely to serve as a reference point for decision-making at the UN.
+Attendance at the UN General Assembly is unlikely to bring concrete and tangible changes to the world, including peaceful resolution in Gaza.
+The Debate Session at the UN General Assembly provides a space for exchanging ideas, but it is unlikely to serve as a reference point for decision-making at the United Nations Security Council (UNSC).

-In this context, Indonesian diplomats must play an equally important role in the new, more active and assertive approach introduced by President Prabowo.
-Despite criticism of Prabowo’s personal approach, which tends to bypass bureaucracy and rely on close associates, Indonesian diplomats serving at the UN and UN agencies need to be more proactive in ensuring that UN reform initiatives align with the direction and interests of Global South countries.
+In this context, Indonesian diplomats must play an equally important role in exercising the new more active and assertive approach introduced by President Prabowo.
+Despite criticism of Prabowo’s personal approach which tends to cut through bureaucratic channels and rely on people close to him, Indonesian diplomats serving at the UN and UN agencies need to be more pro-active in ensuring that UN reform initiatives run in line with the direction and interests of Global South countries.

 Indonesia’s interventions must be strategically designed to ensure that President Prabowo’s message is truly heard by other countries.
 It is the responsibility of Indonesian diplomats to ensure that the President’s speech resonates strongly at UN Headquarters and serves as a reference for intergovernmental negotiations.